adicu/learn-webdev/webdev_curriculum.md

 For the purposes of learning to make a web application using [Flask](#flask), we will write an entire web application, taking time to dissect how each piece functions and fits.
 Each section is intended to be modular, but working in order is recommended.

+This document teaches the CSS and HTML programming languages, as well as the Flask Python library.

+<a id="prerequisites"></a>
+### Prerequisites

+Basic knowledge of the Python programming language is suggested.
+If you don't already know Python, checkout [this ADI-developed tutorial](http://adicu.com/intro-webdev/python).
+No knowledge of HTML, CSS or Flask is expected or required.

 <a id="the-end-product"></a>
 ### The End Product